alexhang212/SparrowVis_Code/MaskRCNN/README.md

 ## Project Structure
-**- custom directory:** Directory sits within the "samples" directory in the MaskRCNN repository.
+- **custom directory:** Directory sits within the "samples" directory in the MaskRCNN repository.
 To train the MaskRCNN using coco as start weight, I ran the following:
 ```
 python custom.py train --dataset=../../dataset --weights=coco
 ```
-**- ExtractMasks.py:**: Used for testing, extract masks of birds and output images with highlighted birds
+- **ExtractMasks.py:**: Used for testing, extract masks of birds and output images with highlighted birds
 ![InferenceSample](../Graphics/2.jpg)
-**- ExtractMasks_pipeline.py**: Used to extract bird masks for actual pipeline, only crops out birds masks
+- **ExtractMasks_pipeline.py**: Used to extract bird masks for actual pipeline, only crops out birds masks
 ![MaskSample](../Graphics/VN0383_VP7_LM4_20140612_E1_1.png)

 ## Reference